charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 Recall that the official list of ports and names is in [SystemdServiceControl][sdsctrl].
 If possible, please include the code you have have in **~/.bashrc** for exporting your custom environment variables, especially if they vary from mine.

 When you turn in the final, tell me two programs that you feel are really polished, and I will look at them first.
 Try the **run a**, **run b** and **run c** on those two programs, as well as prettier and eslint.
+Check them after you have run the build-copy step.
 Get others working as you can, but focus on just two.
 My idea of five working programs is perhaps unrealistic.
+Try to get five working, but focus on just two and let me know what they are.
+Hopefully, one of them is your final aws-provision that just returns JSON.

 ## Extra Credit